2021402/CA1-Sem-2-MSc-in-Data-Analytics-/README.md

 **•	Humidity:** The moisture levels, which are expressed in percentage of humidity, are a cause of two problems: corrosion and integrity of insulation, as well as the electrical performance of the equipment that are delicate with electronic parts.

+## C.	Data Cleaning and Preprocessing Techniques

+Data Cleansing and Preprocessing are considered the critical steps for making sensor data ready for the predictive maintenance of Long Short-Term Memory (LSTM) networks.
+These strategies help to ensure that data is high-quality, homogenous, and prepared for training purposes of the predictive maintenance model.

+**TABLE I: Data cleaning and processing techniques**

+Handling Missing Values	Detect and restore missing values using the mean, median, or interpolation.

+Outlier Detection and Removal	Outliers can be detected and handled using clipping, or other strong statistical techniques.

+Normalization or Standardization	Scale features to a common range or standardize for model stability.

+## D.	Data Exploration and Visualization

+Data exploration and visualization are critical in understanding the features and trends found in sensor data used for predictive maintenance.

+**TABLE II: Data exploration and visualization techniques**

+Univariate Analysis	Use histograms, box plots, and summary statistics to understand the distribution and variability of sensor variables.

+Bivariate Analysis	Explore relationships between sensor variables with scatter plots and heatmaps.